ljhopkins2/broadcastify-archtk/docs/user-guide/downloading-audio-files.md

 # Downloading Audio Files

-The `.download()` method retrieves URIs and downloads mp3 files for the Broadcastify archive. `BroadcastifyArchive.entries` attribute.
+The `.download()` method retrieves URIs and downloads mp3 files for the Broadcastify archive.

 ```python
 download(start=None, end=None, all_entries=False,